QuantStack/quantstack.github.io/_posts/2017-05-29-polyglot-scientific-computing-with-xtensor.md

 - A header-only C++ project containing the generic `xprocess` template function.
 - A Python extension depending on the C++ template library, exposing to Python a specialization of the abstract implementation for the `pyarray` and `pytensor` wrappers on numpy.

-This way, we can use `xprocess` in pure C++ contexts without any dependency on `pybind11` or `xtensor-python`.
-And since `xprocess` is generic, we can use it with other types of expressions, such as `xtensor`, `xarray`, or even expresions backed by database calls, filesystem operations, etc ...
+We can now use `xprocess` in pure C++ contexts without any dependency on `pybind11` or `xtensor-python`.
+Since `xprocess` is generic, we can use it with other types of expressions, such as `xtensor`, `xarray`, or even expresions backed by database calls, filesystem operations, etc.

 But we can go further.
 We can now expose `xprocess` to Julia with very little additional work: